Nuclear spin coherence in superconducting Nb$_3$Sn

 \section{Experiment}

-The NMR experiments were performed at the National High Magnetic Field Laboratory with magnetic fields varying from 3.7\,T to 15\,T. The superconducting transition temperature $T_c$ at different fields was identified from heat capacity measurement, which is consistent with the detuning of the NMR coil at onset of superconductivity.
+The NMR experiments were performed at the National High Magnetic Field Laboratory with magnetic fields varying from 3.7\,T to 15\,T. The superconducting transition temperature $T_c$ at different fields was identified from heat capacity and resistance measurements consistent with detuning of the NMR coil at onset of superconductivity.
 All measurements were conducted on the central transition of the quadrupolar split spectrum of $^{93}$Nb ($I=9/2$) having eight quadrupolar satellites.(Supplementary Materials).